byTheInK/Easier-Arch/README.md

 sudo pacman -Syu
 ```

 There isn't a desktop environment installed.
+If you want one you can check [here]().